Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Introduction

 \section{Introduction}

-The sixth generation (6G) networks are poised to drive the emergence of cutting-edge applications and empower the Internet of Everything (IoE).
-With the promise of remarkably lower latency ($0.1$ ms) and vastly improved transmission rates ($1$ Tbps), 6G opens up a realm of potential application scenarios, including digital twin, smart city, and smart home, among others.
-To achieve these ambitious visions, extensive research is being conducted on essential technologies such as Integrated Sensing and Communications (ISAC), Extremely Large-Scale Array (ELAA), and Reconfigurable Intelligent Surface (RIS) \cite{Jia2020}.
-Among them, ISAC represents a transformative field at the intersection of sensing technology and wireless communications.
+The sixth generation (6G) networks are set to enable cutting-edge applications and the Internet of Everything (IoE).
+With extremely low latency ($0.1$ ms) and high transmission rates ($1$ Tbps), 6G opens up potential scenarios like digital twins, smart cities, and smart homes.
+To achieve these goals, research focuses on technologies like Integrated Sensing and Communications (ISAC), Extremely Large-Scale Array (ELAA), and Reconfigurable Intelligent Surface (RIS) \cite{Jia2020}.Among them, ISAC represents a transformative field at the intersection of sensing technology and wireless communications.
 The convergence arises from the striking similarity in hardware structures, with communication and radar systems employing radio frequency (RF) chains and transceivers.
 On the other hand, the resurgence of ISAC technology is prompted by the scarcity of spectrum resources due to the increasing demand for wireless communication services.
-ISAC can lead to the overlapping of communication frequency bands with radar systems, creating opportunities for higher spectrum efficiency.
-At its core, ISAC accomplishes an ingenious feat by facilitating spectrum and hardware sharing between radar and communication, optimizing resource allocation, and creating a harmonious synergy between sensing and communication.
-This remarkable capability optimizes resource allocation and creates a harmonious synergy between sensing and communication.
-The mutual benefits derived from this integration align seamlessly with 6G's pursuit of high-speed data transmission and ultra-low latency, solidifying ISAC's position as one of the pivotal technologies for the next-generation network \cite{CongFinite2022, ShuaishuaiGuo:Mobicom2022}.
+ISAC can lead to the overlapping of communication frequency bands with radar systems, creating opportunities for higher spectrum efficiency \cite{10437489,10623740}.